AidySun/dev_tips/README.md

   - others
     ```
     .        " repeat last action
-    :e!      " resotre to doc origin
+    :e!      " restore to doc origin
     I        " insert at first non-space
     A        " insert at end of the line
     :n1,n2 w [filename]    " save lines n1~n2 as